iden3/snarkjs/README.md

 ### 14. Setup

-Currently, snarkjs supports 2 proving systems: groth16 and plonk.
+Currently, snarkjs supports 2 proving systems: groth16 and PLONK.

 Groth16 requires a trusted ceremony for each circuit.
-Plonk does not require it, it's enought with the powers of tau ceremony which is universal.
+PLONK does not require it, it's enought with the powers of tau ceremony which is universal.

 #### Plonk
 ```sh
 snarkjs plonk setup circuit.r1cs pot12_final.ptau circuit_0000.zkey
 ```

-You can jump directly to Section 21 as plonk does not require a specific trusted ceremony.
+You can jump directly to Section 21 as PLONK does not require a specific trusted ceremony.

-### Groth16
+#### Groth16
 ```sh
 snarkjs groth16 setup circuit.r1cs pot12_final.ptau circuit_0000.zkey
 ```